YorkEarwaker/Climate-Model/eea/README.md

 * <todo: email Imperial EEA team, inquire where it might be possible to contribute, >
 * <todo: use of gai as means of interpretation reasoning, creation of gai capability a seperate project/programme, >
 * <todo: create boscard >
-* <todo: consider org\agw\eea AnthropogenicEventAttribution interface >
 * <todo: obervational data aquisition for analysis, reliability issues, homogeneity issues, missing data gap issues, etc  . requirement for protocols, requirements for seperate project UN WWO working with partners like WWA and others to create 'reliable off the shelf' data set avaiable, local regional gobal, for eea efforts and others, data is a first class issue, >
 * <todo: requirement, observational data, long time series up to and including the event, >
-* <todo: statistical analysis of data, methods, protocols, processes, activities, tasks, workflow, >
+* <todo: statistical analysis of data, methods, protocols, processes, activities, tasks, workflow, this should be part of data project >
 *

 DONE
 * <done: Intent to start, >
+* <done: consider org\agw\eea AnthropogenicEventAttribution interface >

 ## Libraries